All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Resistance Training: The Most Important Exercise

 Women are more susceptible to muscle loss during rapid weight loss due to lower baseline muscle mass and hormonal differences.
 Resistance training 2 to 3 times per week is the single most effective countermeasure.
 Focus on compound movements that work multiple muscle groups: squats, lunges, push-ups, rows, and overhead presses.
-You do not need heavy weights to see benefits.
+You don't need heavy weights to see benefits.
 Moderate resistance with higher repetitions (12 to 15 per set) builds and preserves lean mass effectively.

 Walking and Cardiovascular Exercise